noiseprotocol/noise_spec/noise.md

  * The chaining keys accumulate the DH output, so collision-resistance is desirable.
  * Having chaining keys and cipher keys the same length makes it possible to use a single, fixed-output `HKDF()` function for `MixKey()` and `Split()`.
- * 256-bits is a conservative length for cipher keys when considering cryptanalytic safety margins, time/memory tradeoffs, multi-key attacks, and quantum attacks.
+ * 256 bits is a conservative length for cipher keys when considering cryptanalytic safety margins, time/memory tradeoffs, multi-key attacks, and quantum attacks.

 The authentication tag is 128 bits because: